You are here:

 If you produce or import alcopops, you must pay alcopop tax and additional alcohol tax under certain conditions.

-Alcopop tax is an excise tax levied on sweet drinks containing alcohol.
-Alcopops are mixed drinks in liquid or frozen form, made essentially from 2 main components:
+The alcopop tax is an excise tax levied on sweet drinks containing alcohol.
+Alcopops are mixed drinks in liquid or frozen form that are essentially made from 2 main components:

 1st component:

-• Beverages with an alcohol content of up to 1.2 percent by volume (these include, for example, sodas, colas, or water) or
+• Drinks with an alcohol content of up to 1.2% by volume (including, for example, soft drinks, cola or water) or

-• A mixture of these components (for example, lemonade with beer).
+• a mixture of these components (e.g. lemonade with beer)

 2. component:

-• Alcohol or alcohol-containing goods as defined by the Alcohol Tax Act (for example, whiskey, gin, liqueurs and other spirits).
+• Alcohol or goods containing alcohol as defined by the Alcohol Tax Act (e.g. whisky, gin, liqueurs and other spirits)

-Such mixed drinks containing alcohol fall under the Alcopop Tax Act if they:
+Such mixed drinks containing alcohol fall under the Alcohol Tax Act if they:

-• have an alcohol content of more than 1.2 percent by volume but less than 10 percent by volume
+• have an alcohol content of more than 1.2% by volume but less than 10% by volume and

-• are mixed ready-to-drink in sealed containers ready for sale.
-(Ready-to-drink also includes prepared mixed components of beverages that are offered in a common package.
-Ready-to-sell containers are those which, by the nature of their presentation, are intended for retail sale and for direct delivery to the final consumer.)
+• are mixed ready-to-drink and bottled in sealed containers ready for sale.
+(Ready-to-drink drinks also include prepared mixed components of drinks that are offered in a common package.
+Ready-to-drink containers are those which, by the nature of their presentation, are intended for retail and for direct sale to the final consumer)

 • are subject to alcohol tax as alcohol products